Ultimate Guide to Android Rooting, Custom ROMs & Apps

-Android and iOS are the most popular smartphone operating systems on the market.
-Both offer a variety of apps and settings but reach their limits at a certain point.
+Android and iOS are the most popular mobile operating systems on the market.
+Both offer a variety of apps and settings but, eventually reach their limits at a certain point.
 Rooting or Jailbreaking your phone (or tablet) will offer you thousands of tweaks, skins and new apps that you should not miss out on.
-This guide is divided in several parts: First I’ll explain a few rooting terms you should know, show you how to root your Android device and give you an overview of apps out there.

 Android Rooting Terms You Should Know

 Before we get started, I would like to explain a few terms because the terminology can get really complicated and confusing.
 This will help you to understand other device specific guides.
 I’ll try to keep it short and not go into (technical) details.